realworldocaml/book/en/variants.md

 As you can see, polymorphic variant types are inferred automatically, and when we combine variants with different tags, the compiler infers a new type that knows about all of those tags.
+Note that in the above example, the tag name (_e.g._, `` `Int``) matches the type name (`int`).
+This is a common convention in OCaml.

-The type system will complain, however, if it sees incompatible uses of the same tag:
+The type system will complain, if it sees incompatible uses of the same tag:

 ```ocaml
 # let five = `Int "five";;